-- Site improvements include permanent buildings, perimeter fences, electrical distribution 41. equipment, safety, and security facilities. - For this Study, the original investment in site improvements was estimated as 5% of the 42. cost for lease facilities.
-16 The original site improvements are assumed to have occurred at various times and are allocated to the years in which new wells were completed.
-Overall, the original capital investment for site improvements amounted to about \$2,000.
+- 42. Site improvements include permanent buildings, perimeter fences, electrical distribution equipment, safety, and security facilities. - 43.
+For this Study, the original investment in site improvements was estimated to be 5% of the cost for lease facilities.18 The original site improvements are assumed to have occurred at various times and are allocated to the years when new wells were completed.
+The original capital investment for site improvements amounted to about \$33,000.